Mishneh Torah: Maimonides' response

 Maimonides defended himself.
 He had not composed this work for glory; he desired only to supply the necessary, but lacking, code, for there was danger lest pupils, weary of the difficult study, might go astray in decisions of practical importance.

 He noted that it had never been his intention to abolish Talmudic studies altogether, nor had he ever said that there was no need of the "Halakot" of Rabbi Isaac Alfasi, for he himself had lectured to his pupils on the Gemara and, at their request, upon Alfasi's work.
 However, he did state that for the masses, there was no need for Talmud study, as the Mishne Torah, along with the written Torah, would suffice.
 He also stated that in-depth study of Talmudic discussions was "a waste of time", for the sole purpose of study was to know how to practice the law.

 He said that his omission of his sources was due solely to his desire for brevity, although he regretted that he had not written a supplementary work citing his authorities for those halakot whose sources were not evident from the context.
 He would, however, should circumstances permit, atone for this error, however toilsome it might be to write such a supplement.

 Raavad was forced to acknowledge that the work of Maimonides was a magnificent contribution, nor did he hesitate to praise him and approve his views in many passages, citing and commenting upon the sources.

 Later works (e. g., Yosef Karo's Kesef Mishné) set out to find sources for Maimonides' decisions, and to resolve any disputes between him and the Raavad.

 Yonah of Gerona

-Special mention should be made of Yonah of Gerona, a cousin of Nachmanides (Ramban) who was initially a member of the vocal opponents of the "Yad".
+Yonah of Gerona was a cousin of Nachmanides (Ramban) who was initially a member of the vocal opponents of the "Yad".
 He was involved in the burning of a number of copies of the Sefer ha-Madda in the 1240s.
 Regret followed, when he saw the Talmud being burnt in Paris in 1244, which he interpreted as a sign from Heaven that he had been mistaken.
 He set out to the Land of Israel, to ask forgiveness on Maimonides' grave in presence of ten witnesses, but failed to continue to his destination.
 He composed a classic work on penitence (titled Shaarei Teshuva, "The Gates of Repentance") during his soul-searching.